10-3-pursuit/project-solo-full-stack-portfolio/README.md

 #### Additional Requirements

-1. Both the frontend and backend applications should be successfully deployed to the web.
+1. Both the frontend and backend should be successfully deployed to the web.
 1. Your frontend repository should have a `readme.md` file with setup instructions for your application.
    - Your readme should also include links to your backend GitHub repository, both of your deployed URLs.
 1. Your project should have a coherent theme and narrative.